threefoldtech/TFGRID/wiki/specs/grid3/grid_readme.md

 # Introduction

-> TODO: this doc needs to be broken apart in different parts

 This document is about TF-Grid 3.0.
 It shows an overview of the grid regarding operation, and how different components communicate to each other.

 - [What's New](grid3_new)